-I paint open-ended narratives derived from unremarkable scenes: ordinary people engaged in ordinary activities.
+I paint open-ended narratives that feature ordinary people engaged in ordinary activities.
 Achieving an effect that is out of the ordinary is where the work begins: the transformation, the editing, the re-imagining.
 That’s the point at which art overtakes illustration and the specific gives way to the universal.
 Equal parts ‘eyewitness account’ and ‘symbol-laden parable’ contribute to the tendency of my paintings to invite interpretation yet still retain a comfortable and coherent plausibility.
 It is a fine balance.

 If I were a filmmaker, I’d probably cast the movie before the script was written.
 Long before I know how the story will unfold, the spark of an idea presents itself in the form of a face, an expression, or a gesture.
 The gesture, almost always candidly captured, is prominent in most of my work.
 Since body language is held in a tenuous relationship with any kind of objective truth, context is indeed everything.
 I use this to my advantage to highlight tension through visual irony—all in the service of provoking thought.

 In 2016, I received the Laura Ciruls Painting Award—an accolade given annually by the Ontario Arts Foundation, and one that has meant the most to me, so far.
 I am very fortunate to have the representation of the well-regarded Ingram Gallery in Toronto’s Yorkville district.
 My home and studio are located in Orangeville, Ontario where I live with my wife, Wendy.